Sweepin/SweepinConnect-iOS/SweepinConnect-iOS_Advanced-configuration.md

 # SweepinConnect Example
 ___
-Because code is always more talking than words, we made an example project to show you how to use the SweepinConnect SDK methods.
+Because code is always better than explanations, we made an example project to show you how to use the SweepinConnect SDK methods.

 To run it, clone the repo, and run `pod install` from the Example directory.
+**Important note :** please be aware that the notion of campaign and animation is the same thing.
+We usually use the word campaign on the back office and the word animations on the SDK.
 <br/><br/>
 <div id='showAnim'/>

-# Showing user's animations
+# Showing user's received campaigns/animations
 ___
-Registered and non-registered users can receive and archive animations.
-The Sweepin SDK provides a built-in way to show animations for a user, in a customizable pop-in.
+Registered and non-registered users that receive campaigns/animations may want to keep them for later.
+The Sweepin SDK provides a built-in way to show already received campaigns/animations for an user, in a customizable view or raw datas.

-The **userAction** parameter allow you to get users favorites (userAction = @"saved") or received (userAction = @"anim_received") animations.
+The **userAction** parameter allow you to get users favorites (userAction = @"saved") or received (userAction = @"anim_received") campaigns/animations.
+**Important note : ** the userAction @"saved" is now deprecated.
+Use the @"anim_received" userAction instead.

 <div id='showAnimColView'/>